MinahilAzeem/Fiqh-AI-Rag-Chatbot/README.md

 ## ⚠️ Disclaimer

-FiqAI is an AI-powered tool designed to assist in learning about Islamic teachings.
+FiqAI is an AI-powered tool designed to assist in learning about Islamic teachings with references.
 It is not a substitute for qualified Islamic scholars.
 Always consult a knowledgeable scholar (*'alim*) for personal religious rulings (*fatwa*).

 ---